Python-SIP/sip/sphinx/using.rst

-SIP allows you to extend the handling of lazy attributes to your own attribute types by allowing you to register an attribute getter handler (using `sipRegisterAttributeGetter()`_).
+SIP allows you to extend the handling of lazy attributes to your own attribute types by allowing you to register an attribute getter handler (using :cfunc:`sipRegisterAttributeGetter()`).
 This will be called just before a type's dictionary is accessed for the first time.

 Support for Python's Buffer Interface